 Even under the best circumstances, and even after multiple attempts at repair, treatment sometimes fails and vision may eventually be lost.
 Visual results are best if the retinal detachment is repaired before the macula, or center region of the retina, detaches.
 That is why it is important to contact an eye care professional immediately if you see a sudden or gradual increase in the number of floaters and/or light flashes, or a dark curtain over the field of vision.

 Wolfe Eye Clinic has expertise in treating detached retinas.
-Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any retinal detachment or other retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any retinal detachment or other retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, and Dr. Paul Boeke.